neilpa/cmd-colors-solarized/README.md

 foreground and background colors.
 Therefore you can switch between themes on the fly with `color 01` for dark and `color F6` for light.

+### Update Command Prompt and PowerShell shortcut .lnks
+Locate the link you wish to modify, such as Command Prompt.
+The easiest way to do this on Windows 10 is to click `Start`, then type in the command you want to change.
+When it appears in the list, right-click and select `Open file location`.
+This will open an Explorer window and show you the shortcut.
+Hold shift and right-click on the shortcut, then select `Copy as path`.
+Now open a Command Prompt to the location of this project.
+In the Command Prompt window use this command.

+    Update-Link "<shortcut.lnk>" [dark|light]

+The path to the shortcut.lnk is the same as you copied to your clipboard in the previous step.
+To easily paste it in Windows 10, just right-click on the window.
+If the path has spaces, you will want to wrap it in quotes, but if you followed the recommended way to use `Copy as path`, it will be done for you.
+If no theme is given, `Update-Link` will default to Solarized Dark.

+### Update your PowerShell profile
 Copy the `Set-Solarized*ColorDefaults.ps1` files to your profile directory, likely `~\Documents\WindowsPowerShell\`.
 Then add the following line of code to the end of your `Microsoft.PowerShell_profile.ps1` or `profile.ps1`:

     .
 (Join-Path -Path (Split-Path -Parent -Path $PROFILE) -ChildPath $(switch($HOST.UI.RawUI.BackgroundColor.ToString()){'White'{'Set-SolarizedLightColorDefaults.ps1'}'Black'{'Set-SolarizedDarkColorDefaults.ps1'}default{return}}))